r-pogo/vade_mecum/Testing/ISTQB/Podstawy_testowania.md

 debugging – a non-testing activity), so testing indirectly contributes to higher quality test objects.

 Testing provides a means of directly evaluating the quality of a test object at various stages in the SDLC.
-These measures are used as part of a larger project management activity, contributing to decision to move to the next stage of the SDLC, such as the release decision.

 Testers ensure that their understanding of users’ needs are considered throughout the development lifecycle.